openstack/ironic-specs/README.rst

 The layout of this repository is::

-  specs/<release>/
+  specs/approved/
+  specs/backlog`/
+  specs/<cycle>-implemented/

+There are also placeholder directories for old links that have been moved.

 Specifications must follow the template which can be found at `doc/source/specs/template.rst`.

-Specifications are proposed for a given release by adding them to the `specs/<release>` directory and posting it for review.
-The implementation status of a blueprint for a given release can be found by looking at the blueprint in launchpad.
+Specifications are proposed by adding them to the `specs/approved` directory and posting it for review.
+When a spec is fully implemented, it should be moved to specs/<cycle>-implemented.
 Not all approved blueprints will get fully implemented.

-Specifications have to be re-proposed for every release.
-The review may be quick, but even if something was previously approved, it should be re-reviewed to make sure it still makes sense as written.

 Prior to the Juno development cycle, this repository was not used for spec reviews.
 Reviews prior to Juno were completed entirely through Launchpad